DorcasToto/Delani-Studio/README.md

 <table>
 <tr>
 <td>
- a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+ A virtual Studio to demonstrate the use of JQUERY.
 </td>
 </tr>
 </table>
 ## Demo
-Here is a working live demo : https://dorcastoto.github.io/Akan-Name/ gkout -b improve-feature`)
+Here is a working live demo : https://dorcastoto.github.io/Delani-Studio/ gkout -b improve-feature`)
 - Make the appropriate changes in the files
 - Add changes to reflect the changes made